joedanz/sticker-dream/README.md

 ## Certificate Renewal

 Certificates are valid for 365 days and auto-renew when they're within 30 days of expiration.
-You can regenerate manually by deleting the `certs/` folder and running `pnpm setup` again.
+You can regenerate manually by deleting the `certs/` folder and running `pnpm quickstart` again.

 ## Ideas